 It’s an intimate thing, to work with this magic substance and make it a part of people’s lives, connect with them and get to meet them.
 I’ll be asked to create a birth candle, or a candle for someone’s memorial.
 Even for someone’s final hours, and my work is there, witnessing that.
 It’s an honour and very humbling.

-I get to live and work in a beautiful environment on Salt Spring Island, where there’s a lot of support and understanding of what it’s like to leave a 9-5 for a creative career.
+I get to live and work in a beautiful environment on Vancouver Island, where there’s a lot of support and understanding of what it’s like to leave a 9-5 for a creative career.
 The Saturday Market is creative, dynamic, instantly collaborative – I love the camaraderie.
 People come to my Vancouver shows and hug me and buy a candle because they’ve had one of my pieces before and it’s meant something to them, it was part of a moment for them.
 That’s lovely......